Sunday, July 31, 2011

 Where Is God?

-So we thought Matthew how to pray.
-Sometimes we have to ask him millions of times to pray before bed, and sometimes he just does it.
+So, we taught Matthew how to pray.
+Sometimes, we have to ask him millions of times to pray before bed, and other times, he just does it on his own.

-His daily evening prayer consists of sign of the cross at the beginning.
+His nightly prayer consists of making the sign of the cross at the beginning.
 Then he blesses everyone and himself.
-In the prayer itself he thanks God for everything, including 'nice good day', 'good food', 'breakfast, lunch and dinner', 'thank you for going zoo', 'thank you for playing with friends', 'thank you for ice cream', 'thank you for mom and dad', and anything else that happened to him during the day.
-He concludes with sign of the cross, blesses everyone again and himself.
+In the prayer itself, he thanks God for everything, including "nice good day," "good food," "breakfast, lunch, and dinner," "thank you for going to the zoo," "thank you for playing with friends," "thank you for ice cream," "thank you for Mom and Dad," and anything else that happened to him during the day.
+He concludes with the sign of the cross, blesses everyone again, and blesses himself.

-All that accompanied by heavy jumping around the bed on his knees, and when finished he drops his body on the pillow.
-So once I dropped with him.
+All of this is accompanied by heavy jumping around the bed on his knees, and when he’s finished, he drops his body on the pillow.
+One time, I dropped down with him.

-- 'Matthew that was a very nice prayers' - I praised him.
+"Matthew, that was a very nice prayer," I praised him.

-- 'Matthew do you know where is God?' - I asked him.
+"Matthew, do you know where God is?"
+I asked him.

-Theoretically he is very correct.
-We never got to hang the cross on the wall.
+Theoretically, he’s very correct.
+We never got around to hanging the cross on the wall.

 Things We Only Say At Home

-So we have fun.
-I sometimes pinch him in the bum, so he pinches me back.
+So, we have fun.
+I sometimes pinch him on the bum, and he pinches me back.

 Another time ...

-We are playing hockey outside.
-Matthew is really good in hockey for his age.
-He always makes me run on the street to catch the ball.
-We only play ball hockey for now.
+Another time, we were playing hockey outside.
+Matthew is really good at hockey for his age, always making me run down the street to catch the ball.
+We only play with a ball for now.

 - 'Matthew this is a bad word and we do not say things like that when things go wrong' - I told him.

-He is at the age that he understands, so rather than ignoring it we rather explain that to him when it happens.
-They will pick up the bad words eventually, so why not teach him right from a start.
+He’s at the age where he understands, so instead of ignoring it, we try to explain why certain words aren’t okay.
+They will pick up bad words eventually, so it’s better to teach him right from the start.

 - 'Matthew we do not say bad words ever' - I explained again.